VaNuPe/vanessanunez.github.io/README.md

 - Sourced and analyzed thousands of documents archived in five countries with quantitative and qualitative methods and presented the results at international conferences and publications.
 - Coordinated seminars and conferences involving students and professors of different universities and research centers.
 - Reviewed articles and other documents before their publications, providing feedback to the authors and ensuring the quality of the texts.
 - Representative of the researchers in the Faculty Board.

+Do you want to see my complete resume?
+Click [here](/pdf/Resume_VanessaNunez_DataAnalyst.pdfResume_VanessaNunez_DataAnalyst.pdf)?

 ---